manojmone/DevOps-Bootcamp/GitOps/gitops.rst

   kubectl apply -f application.yaml -n argocd

-The effect of synchronization is immediate!
-You will be able to see this in your browser screen running Argo CD -
+The effect of synchronization is almost immediate!
+Switch to your browser screen running Argo CD and here's what you will see -

 .. figure:: images/AppSync.png